jonnonz1/nz-statute-book/acts/public/2025/employment-relations-employee-remuneration-disclosure-amendment-act-2025.md

 This Act is the Employment Relations (Employee Remuneration Disclosure) Amendment Act 2025.

 ### 2 Commencement
-This Act comes into force on the day after Royal assent.
+This Act comes into force on 27 August 2025.

 ## Part 1 — Amendments relating to employee remuneration disclosure